5 Best Vacuum Cleaners Under $100 in 2018: Reviews and Comparison

 Based on my experience owning my own home, one of the most neglected furniture is the chair and sofas.

 One of the areas I neglect inside my home is the sofa (and chairs).

-Even though we have a vacuum cleaner it isn’t well equipped to handle upholstery efficiently.
+Even if we have a vacuum cleaner, it doesn’t have the right tools to clean it efficiently.

 The Eureka 71B would be great for people looking to buy an upholstery vacuum thanks to the design of the nozzle.

 These can be tough to remove, some people have resorted to lint rollers to remove these.